ember-cli/ember-cli.github.io/_posts/2013-04-03-common-issues.md

 ### Usage with Docker

-When building your own [Docker](http://docker.com) image to build Ember applications and run tests, there are a copuple of pitfalls to avoid.
+When building your own [Docker](http://docker.com) image to build Ember applications and run tests, there are a couple of pitfalls to avoid.

 * PhantomJS requires `bzip2` and `fontconfig` to already be installed.
 * After installing PhantomJS, you will need to manually link PhantomJS to `/usr/local/bin` if that is not done by the install process.